 Pursuant to the Act on regional development, regional councils in Finland draw up regional development plans and coordinate regional development measures related.
-In Kainuu, we have combined the Kainuu Regional Plan until 2035 and the Kainuu Regional Programme with tangible objectives and measures of development for the near future to one document.
+In Kainuu, we have combined the Kainuu Regional Plan and the Kainuu Regional Programme with tangible objectives and measures of development for the near future to one document.
 This is referred to as the Kainuu Programme.

 Role of Regional Councils in Regional Development